 Price Tag CO2 Laser vs. Fiber Laser

-The initial cost for a CO2 laser is lower than for a fiber laser machine.
-CO2 laser machines can be purchased for anywhere between $35,000 and $80,000, while a fiber laser will cost you anywhere between $40,000 and even up to $1,000,000.
+The initial cost of a CO2 laser is lower than that of a fiber laser machine.
+CO2 laser machines can be purchased for anywhere between $5,000 and $120,000, while a fiber laser will cost you anywhere between $3,000 and even up to $1,000,000.
 However, as we will see in the next section, the difference in operating costs might balance out the initial high cost of a fiber laser.

 Fiber lasers come with a long list of advantages.
 For one, they are smaller in size than CO2 lasers, which makes them great machines for the small business owner who may be running an engraving business out of their garage or out of their small storefront.
-Secondly, they are low-maintenance machines with a long service life coming with more than 100,000 operating hours.
+Secondly, they are low-maintenance machines with a long service life of more than 100,000 operating hours.
 Thirdly, fiber lasers are able to provide a high energy output.
 They can have power outputs of up to 6 kW, and an ultra-focused fiber laser beam can be 100 times more powerful than a CO2 laser beam.
 At the same time, fiber lasers have a high power conversion rate.
-This effectively means that, although a fiber laser can apply higher energy in a focused spot, it will also use up less energy from your power supply.
-A 4kW fiber laser and chiller consumes about only 18 kW power when at maximum power—compared to the 70kW consumed by a 4kW CO2 laser.
-Fiber lasers are able to use between 70-80% of their power input resulting in less heat drained into their surroundings, which in turn will require less air conditioning to cool back down the workspace.
-So, since they are operating more efficiently and using less power than CO2 lasers, they provide two ways of energy bill savings for the business owner.
-Lastly, they themselves are not prone to overheating, meaning there is less heat management required by the laser operator.
-For these reasons, fiber lasers are the preferable laser for jobs such as welding, metal cutting, and engraving.
+This effectively means that, although a fiber laser can apply more energy to a focused spot, it will also use less energy from your power supply.
+A 4 kW fiber laser and chiller consume about 18 kW of power at maximum output, compared to the 70 kW consumed by a 4 kW CO2 laser.
+Fiber lasers are able to use between 70-80% of their power input, resulting in less heat drained into their surroundings, which in turn will require less air conditioning to cool back down the workspace.
+So, since they are operating more efficiently and using less power than CO2 lasers, they provide two ways to save on energy bills for the business owner.
+Lastly, they don’t tend to get too hot, so the laser operator doesn’t have to do as much to control the heat.
+For these reasons, fiber lasers are the preferred laser for jobs such as welding, metal cutting, and engraving on metal.